-We are happy to announce that the European Communication Research and Education Association (ECREA) Temporary Working Group on “Journalism and Communication Education” is hosting its 5th Annual Conference in Salzburg/Austria on May 17th-18th, 2019.
+The European Communication Research and Education Association (ECREA) Temporary Working Group on “Journalism and Communication Education” is hosting its 5th Annual Conference was hosted by the Department of Communication Studies at the University of Salzburg/Austria on May 17th-18th, 2019.
+We thank all participants for the interesting presentations and discussions.

 “Trial and Error III” – Business as usual?
 On the Relationship between Industry and Education for Media Professionals in Times of Change